carriercomm/nginx-newsite/README.md

 ## Using It
 Place the script(s) in your desired script location like `/usr/local/bin` or wherever your heart desires.
+Make sure the scripts are executable using your preferred file modes `chmod 755 newsite`

 When running the script DO NOT include the `www` in front of the URL, but subdomains are perfectly acceptable.

 Script breakdowns: